 I believe that health planning involves the entire support network and not only the individual with the diagnosis.
 I have found that family members and other caregivers too often neglect their own needs, leading to larger problems for everyone.
 Using methods and techniques developed after many years of working.
 I focus on enhancing the quality of life for both the person who is in a special situation or with special needs and those around them.
 I’ve learned that disabilities don’t define people, they are another part to love, and that’s what I want for all of you.

 I suffered through a misdiagnosis and this is my story...
 When I was a child, I had an accident that no one in my family recognized and it caused irreparable damage to my ears.
-Whenever someone spoke to me I couldn’t hear them clearly, and I didn’t speak to anyone for a year.
-Unable to get through to me, and unaware of my accident, my school thought I had special needs and they aided in finding a new "place" that would be a better fit for me.
+Whenever someone spoke to me I couldn’t hear them clearly, and I didn’t speak to anyone for over a year.
+Unable to properly communicate with me, and unaware of my accident, my school categorized me as a special needs student, and they aided in finding a new "place" that would be a better fit for me.

-A few weeks later I was at a school orientation tour with my mom, unaware that this was to be my new school.
-There were children with severe disabilities and special needs looking at me in a way no one had done before.
-I was 7 and I was overwhelmed.
-Somehow, I convinced myself that my parents brought me to this school to help these children.
-I cried intensely to my mom, screaming how I could not help them and asking her if we could please just leave.
+A few weeks later, I was on my way at "a school orientation tour" with my mom, unaware that this was to be my new school...
+There were children with severe disabilities and special health care needs yelling at each other and crying everywhere, some looking at me in a way no one had done before.
+I was 7, and I was overwhelmed.
+Somehow, I convinced myself that my parents brought me to this school to to punish me.
+I was screaming between tears to my mother "enough, that's enough!" - desperately asking to run away from there...

-Fortunately, my family found the necessary support and a correct diagnosis as well, confirming that my school and the type of environment that I had until then was the right one.
+Fortunately we found the necessary support and a correct diagnosis as well, confirming that my school and the type of environment that I had until then was the right one.
 I was only hard of hearing!
-Like everything in life -- Things can change radically if we take a look at the other side of the coin, right?
+Like everything in life - Things can change radically if we take a look at the other side of the coin...